smhurf/lewagon_challenges/04-Decision-Science/04-Logistic-Regression/02-CEO-request/README.md

-## ⚠️ Finish yesterday's challange 02 first
+## ⚠️ Finish yesterday's seller challenge
-**Take your time to finish and understand entirely `sellers.ipynb` analysis and code the associated `seller.py` before moving to this final challenge**
+**Take your time to finish `sellers.ipynb` analysis and the associated `seller.py` logic before moving to this final challenge for the week**

 ## CEO Request